 These are Pinpoint users who can give their approval on the details of an offer or a job requisition.
-Any Pinpoint user can be a Signatory, but they must have Visibility over the job they are performing the sign-off for.

 A sign-off workflow can have multiple stages to it.
 For example, the first Stage in your workflow might be getting approval from the Head of Department to make the hire, followed by someone from the Finance department agreeing to the salary details.
 Stages flow in order, so in this scenario, the Finance team won't be able to sign-off until the Head of Department has first given their approval.